-Horak has worked in the field of contemporary electro-acoustic and academic music, project management and exhibition production.
+Horak performs regularly on the London experimental/improvisation scene, details of events can be found here.
+Alongside her artistic activity Horak works in the field of contemporary electro-acoustic and academic music, project management and exhibition production.
 She has produced exhibitions for artist Patrick Tresset at Pompidou Centre, (Paris), Merge Festival (with Tate Modern), and Ars Electronica (Linz).
 She produced the 14th International Conference on New Interfaces for Musical Expression, the Creative Machine Exhibition.
 As a community arts practitioner she worked with seldom-heard and hard to reach groups across London in therapeutic music, art, and social contexts.